hirosystems/docs/docs/platform/contract-examples.md

 Contracts are programs stored on the Stacks blockchain, run when a specific set of conditions are met.
 Although a contract may be used in several different ways, typically, a smart contract is written by a developer to automate a specific process or workflow and keep a record of the transaction on a ledger so others can trust the transaction is genuine and authentic.

-The [Hiro platform](https://platform.hiro.so/) enables you to write and deploy a smart contract using [Clarity](https://clarity-lang.org/), a programming language developed specifically for smart contracts, in less than 5 minutes.
+The [Hiro platform](https://platform.hiro.so/) enables you to write and deploy a smart contract using [Clarity](https://clarity-lang.org/), a programming language developed specifically for smart contracts.
 You can refer to the contract examples to use with the Hiro platform.

 ## Examples